Ecotopia: Values exemplified in the novel

 The values embodied by those Ecotopians depicted in the novel reflect the values espoused by its author.
 Callenbach said that his Ecotopians attach fundamental importance to environmental and social stability within which variety can flourish.
 They value creativity.
 They ensure equality for women.
 They implement the protection and restoration of natural systems.
 They promote food production in their cities.

 As well, they treasure personal quality-of-life values, such as health and friendliness, and both meaningful discussion and play.

 Callenbach began writing the novel by depicting the recycling of valuable materials and substances by the society; he saw a much-expanded role for recycling of all sorts, and this is key to many concepts underpinning Ecotopia.

 Anticipation of emerging realities

 Worth mentioning is Callenbach's speculation on the roles of TV in his envisioned society.
 The author espoused the fly on the wall genre of direct political-process broadcasts, deeming them valuable to the citizenry.
 In some ways anticipating C-SPAN, which would first be broadcast in 1979, Ecotopia mentions that the daily life of the legislature and some of that of the judicial courts is televised in Ecotopia.
 Even highly technical debates are televised, addressing the needs and desires of Ecotopian viewers.

-Another interesting detail in the story is "print on demand" (POD) publishing.
+Another detail in the story is "print on demand" (POD) publishing.
 Ecotopian customers could choose selected print media from a jukebox-like device that would then print and bind the book.
 In the 21st century, POD services that print, bind and ship books for customers who order on-line have become commonplace.